 Pulmonary diagnostic testing experience includes time learning clinical pulmonary physiology by interpreting pulmonary function tests, cardiopulmonary exercise tests, inhalation challenge studies and sleep studies.

 Wake Forest Baptist Medical Center has four medical intensive unit care teams.
 Our fellows gain experience in medical, oncology-specific, and non-medical ICUs.
-During MICU rotations, fellows are the primary proceduralist and will develop expertise in invasive hemodynamic monitoring procedures, endotracheal intubation and mechanical ventilation, and ultrasound-guided intravascular access.
+During MICU rotations, trainees are the primary proceduralist and will develop expertise in invasive hemodynamic monitoring procedures, endotracheal intubation and mechanical ventilation, and ultrasound-guided intravascular access.
 They will acquire both the technical proficiency necessary for these procedures and judgmental skills essential to their appropriate use.
-Fellows take a graduated active role in leading bedside rounds with a team including interns, residents, and an attending.
+Fellows take a graduated active role in leading bedside rounds with a team including interns, residents and an attending.
 They also play an active role as a clinical educator to housestaff from internal medicine, family medicine, emergency medicine, and anesthesiology.
-Third-year fellows rotate in the oncology ICU where they gain experience leading a team that includes advance practice providers (NPs and PAs).
+Second- and third-year trainees rotate in the oncology ICU where they gain experience leading a team that includes advance practice providers (NPs and PAs).
 All of our ICUs utilize bedside ultrasound and support a point-of-care ultrasound curriculum facilitated by our critical care faculty.

 As a quaternary referral center, our ICU patient population has high-acuity, including a high percentage of patients receiving vasoactive medications and mechanical ventilation.
 Fellows gain access to real-time data about our ICU population to assist with our ongoing safety and quality improvement efforts.